nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Friday 17-Feb-2023

+Knocked out a few more LBJS tasks including fixing code vulnerabilities in dependent node modules.
+Determining the correct set of steps to find and remove the vulnerable code was a challenge.
+This exercise led to some side-track investigations into a few things:

+- Babel: Web code compiler too that converts ECMAScript to JavaScript for current and older browser DOMs.
+- WebPack: A web component composition tool.
+- Next.js: A tool-chain for React.

+Vercel has a [getting started with Next.js](https://nextjs.org/learn/basics/create-nextjs-app) onling training session that I should explore some day.

 ## Thursday 16-Feb-2023

 Most of my time earlier this week has been spent on volunteer and around-the-house tasks.
 I will be presenting how to use "Email over ham radio" to a class of 12 hams on Saturday the 18th, and I think my presentation and plan is ready to go.